shashankadavi/git-basics/README.md

 # git-basics
-Just a practice repo to brush github basics
+Just a practice repo to brush up git basics